"Outback" En Plein Air Series, 2020

 June.
 Everything was now fully green.
 I'm not sure I've ever had a paint pallet with that many greens!
 I was getting better at drawing the barn and buildings but struggled with the crop.
 There was a lot going on in the picture and I had to keep my focus on color and shadows.

 September.
 The evidence of fall is everywhere.
 Back to school, shorter days, harvest, and no more bright green color pallet.
-Wildfires to the west and north made for spectacular sunsets that photos did not do justice.
+Wildfires to the west and north made for spectacular sunsets that photos did not do justice!
 The sky was a gray haze almost every day that month from the wildfires.
-I really enjoyed the colors in both September and October paintings.
+I really enjoyed the colors in both my September and October paintings.

 November.
 I moved back inside to paint the final two.
 October was cold enough!
-I now have a huge admiration for the "en plein air" artists who paint in the winter.
+I now have a huge admiration for the "en plein air" artists who paint outdoors in the winter.